Clifra-Jones/Meraki-API-V1/README.md

 You must configure your profile to use the API module.
 To do this use the Set-MerakiAPI function.

 >Set-MerakiAPI -APIKey '{key string}' -OrgID 'XXXXXX'

-This will create the file .meraki/config.json in your user profile.
+>Set-MerakiAPI -APIKey '{key string}' -OrgId 'XXXXXX' -ProfileName 'ProfileName' This will create the file .meraki/config.json in your user profile.